PRBonn/3DUIS/README.md

 ## Publication

-If you use this repo, please cite as :
+If you use our code and benchmark, please cite the correspondig papers:

 ```
 @article{nunes2022ral,